rashaprogramming-it/leasing-calculator/README.md

-# leasing-calculator
+# Leasing Calculator

-This template should help get you started developing with Vue 3 in Vite.
+This calculator, having the value of the car will help you calculate the initial payment, the monthly payment, as well as the amount of the leasing agreement.
+Interest rate: 3.5%.

+**Technologies/tools used:**

+    * VueJS 3
+    * CompositionAPI
+    * Pinia
+    * Vite
+    * TypeScript
+    * TailwindCSS

 ## Recommended IDE Setup